daeh/zotero-markdb-connect/README.md

         -   By default, _MarkDB-Connect_ expects that the filenames of your markdown reading note files begin with `@mycitekey` but can include extra information after it (e.g. a reading note with the BetterBibTeX citekey `shepard1987science` could have the file name `@shepard1987science.md` or `@shepard1987science Toward a universal law of generalization for psychological science.md`).

-    -   Optionally, you can have _MarkDB-Connect_ read the metadata of your markdown notes and extract the citekey from one of the fields.
+    -   Optionally, you can have _MarkDB-Connect_ read the metadata (aka front matter) of your markdown notes and extract the citekey from one of the fields.
 To enable this, specify the metadata ID (`citekey` is a common value).
+For info metadata syntax, see [YAML front matter](https://help.obsidian.md/Advanced+topics/YAML+front+matter).

-        -   This is necessary if the file names do not begin with the correct citekey, which may happen if the citekeys include special characters (e.g. if a citekey contains `:`, it will probably need to be taken from the yaml metadata rather than the filename).
+        -   This is necessary if the file names do not begin with the correct citekey, which may happen if the citekeys include special characters (e.g. if your citekeys contain `:`, the citekeys will probably need to be taken from the yaml metadata rather than the filename).

 -   Run the synchronization function from `Tools -> MarkDBConnect Sync Tags`.
     -   This will add a tag (`ObsCite`) to every Zotero item for which there exists a reading note in the external folder you specified.